 The elevated train travels in a loop 24 hours a day, and quite frequently.
 Trains arrive every three minutes during peak daytime hours and no more than every 10 minutes at night.

 There are only three stations: Airport, Gateway Center and the Rental Car Center.

 The Rental Car Center is the most popular stop, with a rail commute time of about five minutes from the domestic terminal.
 It’s one of the easiest places to rent a car near MARTA as a result, so even if you aren’t an arriving airport passenger, you can still use the SkyTrain to reach the rental car center.

 3. SkyTrain Hotels – Great When You Get Stuck Overnight

 If you’re looking for a hotel near the Atlanta airport, the three hotels near the Gateway Center stop are the only ones you can easily reach on transit.
-All other airport hotels require a shuttle or car ride, but the Gateway Marriott and SpringHill Suites Gateway Hotel.
+All other airport hotels require a shuttle or car ride, but the Gateway Marriott, Renaissance Gateway and SpringHill Suites Gateway Hotel.
 As a bonus, you can travel to and from the airport to these hotels at any time of day.
-So hands down, if your late-night flight gets cancelled or you otherwise get stuck at the airport, these two hotels are your best bet.
+So hands down, if your late-night flight gets cancelled or you otherwise get stuck at the airport, these three hotels are your best bet.